 Abstentions are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Abstentions will have no effect with respect to the election of the nominees as directors (Proposal 1), the approval of the Third Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 300,000, to a total of 871,429 shares (Proposal 2), or the ratification of the independent registered public accounting firm (Proposal 3).
+Abstentions will have no effect with respect to the election of the nominees as directors (Proposal 1), the advisory vote on executive compensation (Proposal 3), the advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers (Proposal 4), or the ratification of the independent registered public accounting firm (Proposal 5).
+Abstentions will have the same effect as a vote "AGAINST" with respect to the approval of the Fourth Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 780,000, to a total of 1,651,429 shares (Proposal 2).

 Broker non-votes are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Broker non-votes will have no effect upon the election of the nominees as directors (Proposal 1) or approval of the Third Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 300,000, to a total of 871,429 shares (Proposal 2).
-With respect to the proposal to ratify the appointment of the independent registered public accounting firm (Proposal 3), broker-non-votes are not applicable because such proposal is considered a routine matter and therefore a broker holding shares for a beneficial owner will have discretionary authority to vote those shares for such proposal in the absence of voting instructions from the beneficial owner.
+Broker non-votes will have no effect upon the election of the nominees as directors (Proposal 1), approval of the Fourth Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 780,000, to a total of 1,651,429 shares (Proposal 2), the advisory vote on executive compensation (Proposal 3), and the advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers (Proposal 4).
+With respect to the proposal to ratify the appointment of the independent registered public accounting firm (Proposal 5), broker-non-votes are not applicable because such proposal is considered a routine matter and therefore a broker holding shares for a beneficial owner will have discretionary authority to vote those shares for such proposal in the absence of voting instructions from the beneficial owner.